microsoft/FluidFramework/experimental/dds/tree2/src/feature-libraries/chunked-forest/codec/README.md

 -   [uncompressedEncode.ts](uncompressedEncode.ts): the simplest implementation, which captures nothing in the shape and does no Dictionary Coding of identifiers.
     This makes for more human readable data as well as a simple reference implementation which.
--   [compressedEncode.ts](compressedEncode.ts): some utilities for actual compressed encoding, but does not contain any advanced strategies (instead they must br provided to it via the `EncoderCache`)
+-   [compressedEncode.ts](compressedEncode.ts): some utilities for actual compressed encoding, but does not contain any advanced strategies (instead they must be provided to it via the `EncoderCache`)
 -   [schemaBasedEncoding.ts](schemaBasedEncoding.ts): a strategy for compressedEncode using schema to infer commonly used shapes.

 ### Future Optimizations

-One nice thing about this encoding scheme is there is room to improve compression without changeling the format (and thus without changing the decoder).
+One nice thing about this encoding scheme is there is room to improve compression without changing the format (and thus without changing the decoder).
 There are two main kinds of optimizations of this type:

 -   Improve selection of shapes to be based on more than just schema.